SLIM-AL/poke-challenge/README.md

  - Player gets 10x the number of steps in the Safari Zone.
  - Shiny Pokémon odds are increased 10x.
  - Party menu shortcut for giving/taking Exp Shares.
- - The Arena Trap ability has been removed from the game.
  - Safari Balls are 53% more effective, which makes them 15% more effective than Ultra Balls.
  - Pewter, Cerulean, and Vermillion Marts sell Revives.
  - Celadon Mart sells Ultra Balls.